 The safety of you and your baby always comes first.
-Therefore avoid traveling to areas where malaria and yellow fever occurs (yellow fever – Central South America and parts of equatorial Africa).
+Therefore avoid travelling to areas where malaria and yellow fever occurs (yellow fever – Central South America and parts of equatorial Africa).

 For detailed information about vaccination during pregnancy, we would like to refer to the website of Center for Disease Control and Prevention (Department of Health and Human Services – USA).

 View related travel health information of your travel destination

 Detailed information about planning a healthy pregnancy and travelling while pregnant (including vaccination information)

 I am pregnant.
 How will Zika virus affect me or my unborn baby?